OpenIndiana/oi-docs/docs/handbook/community.md

 Link to document: [Sun Ray Software on OpenIndiana Hipster](sunray.md)

+## How to enable the Intelligent Input Bus (IBus)

+Link to Input Method Document: [IBus on OpenIndiana Hipster](community/inputmethod.md)

 ## How to Install Vagrant on OpenIndiana Hipster

 Link to Vagrant Document: [Vagrant on OpenIndiana Hipster](community/vagrant.md)